 As a scheme versatile player in the 2021 NFL Draft, UCF cornerback Aaron Robinson will be on the radar of multiple teams.
 Some teams with cornerback needs include the Dallas Cowboys, San Francisco 49ers, Denver Broncos, and Houston Texans.
 There will definitely be a market for his services.

 Can he really be considered as a first-round prospect?
-In his latest big board for Pro Football Network, Tony Pauline lists UCF cornerback Aaron Robinson as his eighth-ranked cornerback in the 2021 NFL Draft class.
-Pauline gives him a third-round grade is his 86th overall prospect.
+In his latest big board for Pro Football Network, Tony Pauline lists UCF cornerback Aaron Robinson as his ninth-ranked cornerback in the 2021 NFL Draft class.
+Pauline gives him a third-round grade is his 71st overall prospect.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?